redis-developer/speedup-slowapp-with-redis-di/README.md

 Fill the screen with the values shown in the picture above.
 As for the password, you can retrieve what password to set in the file `rdi-deploy/rdi-values.yaml`.
 The value set in the `connection.password` field is what you should use to register the RDI endpoint.
 Please note that the file `rdi-deploy/rdi-values.yaml` is created when you deploy RDI.
 If this file doesn't exist, return to the section [Deploying RDI](#-deploying-rdi).

 > 💡 **Tip**: Depending on which K8S cluster you are running, Redis Insight won't be able to access your RDI deployment using `https://localhost`.
-This is undoubtedly the case with Minikube.
-If you're using Minikube, you must manually create a tunnel to expose the RDI APIs to the external world.
+This is undoubtedly the case with minikube.
+If you're using minikube, you must manually create a tunnel to expose the RDI APIs to the external world.
 Open a new terminal and run `minikube tunnel`.
 It will ask you for your host password.
 Leave the terminal open throughout the duration of the demo.
 You can find more information about this [here](https://minikube.sigs.k8s.io/docs/commands/tunnel).

 Once you access your RDI endpoint, you can start the configuration of your pipeline.
 For this step, you can use the code available at the file [pipeline-config.yaml](./pipeline-config.yaml).
 You should add this code to the pipeline editor.